Whether Good Shepherd member or not, you’re welcome and invited to participate in any and all GSLC learning opportunities.

 Check the GSLC calendar for upcoming events and schedule specifics.

-The GSLC book club meets on most Tuesday evenings at 7 PM in the lounge.
+The GSLC Book Club meets monthly in the main floor lounge across from the worship space.
 Books typically alternate between fiction and non-fiction and participants take turns selecting the next title to read.

 A sample of books read have included: